8 Underrated Found Footage Horror Movies

 Willow Creek taps into the mythology of Bigfoot and offers a straightforward premise with effective tension.

 It follows a couple of Bigfoot enthusiasts who venture into the woods to document proof of the creature's existence.
-As the plot unfolds, the tension builds, and the characters find themselves facing terrifying encounters with the unknown.

 The movie builds suspense well and delivers a satisfying payoff.
 [Willow Creek on IMDB]